Skip to main content

 • I’d better check my email first to make sure there’s nothing I need to attend to.

-• I know, I’ll give myself 15 minutes to relax and then I’ll get going.
+• I know, I’ll give myself 15 minutes to relax, and then I’ll get going.

 • I’ll just put it on my list so I won’t forget to do it later.

-We could keep going, but lets get to the real problem, and it’s this:
+We could keep going, but let’s get to the real problem, and it’s this:

-Underneath all those thoughts about why you can’t do what you need to do is the original thought which is “I don’t want to do that!”
+Underneath all those thoughts about why you can’t do what you need to do is the original thought, which is, “I don’t want to do that!”
 That’s the whole thing.
 For whatever reason you come up with, it still boils down to . . .

 I DON’T WANT TO DO THAT!!